A lot has changed at The Forever Friends Appeal since it started in 1999. This is a brief look at the history so far.

 The hospital undertook a major £49.5 million redevelopment project to ensure the very best patient care well into the 21st century. £39.5 million was secured from the NHS to replace the hospital’s oldest and most inflexible buildings and create a new central ‘heart’ for the RUH, the remaining £10 million was to be raised by the newly formed fundraising department, now know and loved as The Forever Friends Appeal.

 In 2007 the Appeal moved onto a new challenge in the form of the CT Scanner Campaign, which was launched in 2005 to raise £850,000 for a second CT Scanner (read more about the CT Scanner Campaign here).

 Whilst raising the funds for the CT Scanner, the RUH Charities committee were looking behind the scenes at what the Appeal would work on after, and it was to become a major challenge for everyone involved.

-The fundraising for the NICU ‘space to grow’ Campaign was completed just before Christmas in 2010, and has lead The forever Friends onto a two phase campaing titled RUH Space for cancer care.
-Phase 1 to raise £650,000 for a Gamma-CT Scanner was completed in 2012, when the Appeal annouced the much larger phase 2, to help build a new Cancer Centre at the RUH – find out more here.
+The fundraising for the NICU ‘space to grow’ Campaign was completed just before Christmas in 2010, and has lead The forever Friends onto a two phase campaign RUH Space for cancer care.
+Phase 1 to raise £650,000 for a Gamma-CT Scanner was completed in 2012, when the Appeal announced the much larger phase 2, to help build a new Cancer Centre at the RUH – find out more here.